-3In corridors and stairways enclosures only.

-1Only in corridors and stairways enclosures servicing accommodation and service spaces and control stations.

-2Applied to such accommodation and service spaces, which are bounded by non-combustible bulkheads, ceilings and linings.

-3When combustible materials are fitted on non-combustible bulkheads, ceilings and linings in accommodation and service spaces.

-4Applied to paints, varnishes and other coatings.

-5Vapor barriers used for coating of the cooling systems piping (refer to 2.1.1.5) may be combustible, provided they are low flame-spread.

-6In corridors and stairways enclosures only.
+Only in corridors and stairways enclosures servicing accommodation and service spaces and control stations.
+Applied to such accommodation and service spaces, which are bounded by non-combustible bulkheads, ceilings and linings.
+When combustible materials are fitted on non-combustible bulkheads, ceilings and linings in accommodation and service spaces.
+Applied to paints, varnishes and other coatings.
+Vapor barriers used for coating of the cooling systems piping (refer to 2.1.1.5) may be combustible, provided they are low flame-spread.
+In corridors and stairways enclosures only.